ray-project/ray/doc/source/rllib/rllib-catalogs.rst

 Algorithm-specific Catalogs.
 Therefore, this doc also includes examples around PPO from which you can extrapolate to other algorithms.
 Prerequisites for this user guide is a rough understanding of `RLModules <rllib-rlmodule.html>`__.
-After reading this user guide you will be able to…
+This user guide covers the following topics:

-- Instantiate and interact with a Catalog
+- Basic usage
 - Inject your custom models into RLModules
 - Inject your custom action distributions into RLModules
 - Extend RLlib’s selection of Models and Distributions with your own